Still managing VMs like it’s 2010?

 3. Deploy to a managed container service like AWS ECS, Azure Container Apps, or Google Cloud Run if you’re not ready for full Kubernetes

 Containers don’t just improve efficiency.
-They can dramatically improve your security posture:
+They can clean up your security posture too:

 • Smaller attack surface with minimal OS components